ibm-cloud-docs/account/iam-totp.md

 ---

-{:shortdesc: .shortdesc}
-{:codeblock: .codeblock}
-{:screen: .screen}
-{:tip: .tip}
-{:note: .note}
+{{site.data.keyword.attribute-definition-list}}

 # Enabling one-time passcode MFA for a user
 {: #totp}

 As an administrator with the correct access, you can enable the option for a user to be prompted for a time-based one-time passcode (TOTP) at login from the User details page in the {{site.data.keyword.Bluemix}} console.
 This type of multifactor authentication (MFA) is required only for the account where the setting is enabled unlike ID-based MFA.
 {: shortdesc}

 For more information about your MFA options, see [Types of multifactor authentication](/docs/account?topic=account-types).